Fuji-droid/nmap-port-scan-mini-project/README.md

 (Replace `YOUR_IP_ADDRESS` with the address found in the previous step.)

 You will likely see a result showing no open ports.
-(Screenshot: NMAP1)
+(Refer to NMAP1 image for reference on how it looks like)

 **5. Install a service to create an open port:** To simulate an open port, install a basic web server like **Apache**: